O-X-L/opensimplex/README.md

         Do not show output
   -sink
-        If the whole noise-map should be sunk-down so the lowest point is 0
+        If the whole noise-map should be sunk-down so the lowest point is 0 -lower float
+        Lower each height by this value - negatives are clamped to 0
 ```

 ----